 For writing, I suggest using anything you prefer.
 I personally like Google Docs but you can use Word, Notepad or do it in Grammarly or Evernote.

-Just make sure to always have the copy of the written content so in case any files get lost, you have a backup to use!
+Just make sure to always have a copy of the written content so in case any files get lost, you have a backup to use!

 STEP #4: Design your course